matfallet/Quapth_Initiation/README.md

 ![image](https://user-images.githubusercontent.com/127110867/226576846-9a36c657-31c3-4a82-8283-19842872583d.png)  ![image](https://user-images.githubusercontent.com/127110867/226576945-36b79b87-f3ed-4700-94d6-bf981fd263d0.png)

+*Note :*  Ctrl Z will reset the last operation

 ### Visualisation of the object hierarchy
 The "Hierarchy" tab allows you to display the different object hierarchies, the number of the object present in the different annotations, the classifier affiliated to the object...